klevu/jsv2-early-adopters/modules/tab-results/README.md

 </script>
 ```

-## Add the 'Other results' rendering template
+## Template Modifications

 Currently the templates for rendering results only contains HTML for products,
-so let's edit the corresponding landing `results.tpl` to add a new div.
+so let's edit the corresponding landing `landing-results.tpl` to add a new div.

 Before the final `</script>` tag, add the following (which is essentially a copy+paste)
 of what is already in the template, but with "product" replaced with "content":